KernelHaven/KconfigReaderExtractor/README.md

 In addition to KernelHaven, this plugin has the following dependencies:
 * Only runs on a Linux operating system
-* C compiler and `make`.
-On Ubuntu just install the `build-essential` package via: `sudo apt install build-essential`
+* C compiler and `make` to run `make allyesconfig prepare` in the Linux source tree.
+On Ubuntu just install the `build-essential` and `libelf-dev` packages via: `sudo apt install build-essential libelf-dev`

 ## License